PongphopLp/ScriptAutorepair/README.md

 **Organize mutants and test files structure**
-Make sure to put the data folder that contain the Target_ESTest.java and Target_ESTest_scaffolding.java in the same directory as output folder that contains the mutants files.
-Then run this script in this directory.
+Make sure to put the data folder from save_pair.py that contain the Target_ESTest.java and Target_ESTest_scaffolding.java in the same directory as output folder that contains the mutants files.
+Then run this script in the directory.

 **kGenProg**